 Evidently, the longer it takes for a subset of modes to reach equipartition, the longer the prethermal regime.
 This is clearly seen in Fig.~\ref{fig:mode_dynamics}: The relatively obfuscated metastability associated to the $Q_1$-root seen in panel (a) is already maximized in (b), where $Q_3$ is evolved, and becomes more and more blatant as higher-excited modes are used as roots.
-Evidently, the random initial condition in Fig.~\ref{fig:mode_dynamics}(e) does not display metastability, since here all modes are excited at once and the slow, selection-rule mediated transferring of energy from excited modes to previously unexcited ones does not take place.
-Since the mean energy is a constant of motion, the prethermal regime's duration can also be visualized by plotting the standard deviation of $E_k(t)$, $\sigma[E_k(t)]$, as a function of time, which will be approximately constant while the energy is still strongly localized in a subset of normal modes.
-This is indeed seen to be true in Fig.~\ref{fig:std_dynamics}, where it is also clear that the metastability's lifetime increases monotonically as a function of root excitation for this energy density.
+Evidently, the random initial condition in Fig.~\ref{fig:mode_dynamics}(f) does not display metastability, since here all modes are excited at once and the slow, selection-rule mediated transferring of energy from excited modes to previously unexcited ones does not take place.
+Since the mean energy is a constant of motion, the prethermal regime's duration can also be visualized by plotting the time-dependent standard deviation of mode energies in \eqref{fig:mode_dynamics},

+which will be approximately constant while the energy is still strongly localized in a subset of normal modes.
+This is indeed seen to be true in Fig.~\ref{fig:std_dynamics}, where it is also clear that the metastability's lifetime increases monotonically as a function of root number for this energy density.